Sausage Balls Recipe (Classic Bisquick® Sausage Balls)

 Quick & Easy Sausage Balls Recipe

-I went on to the baking that I did when it was snowing in summer.
-These sausage balls are the kind of food that one should start baking in the winter: rich, decadent, comforting, carb-loaded goodness.
-The recipe makes a perfect 24 golf ball-sized sausage balls, and they will fit on a large baking sheet together perfectly, as you can see below.
+As you can see above, the recipe makes 24 golf ball-sized sausage balls, which will fit perfectly on a large baking sheet.
 I like a good recipe that a) uses only one bowl and b) fits onto one baking sheet.
 That’s my kinda recipe!

 What kind of pork sausage do I use?